jenjwong/3d-phone-internet-of-things/README.md

 # 3d-phone-internet-of-things

-This app illustrates the potential to control computer UI using smartphone's motion sensors and gyroscope.
+This proof of concept illustrates the potential to control computer UI using smartphone's motion sensors and gyroscope.

 ## Technologies
 * Express/Node